Feasibility and Effectiveness of a Remote Monitoring Program for the Treatment of Diabetic Foot Ulcers

 Detailed Description

 The purpose of this research is to determine if a smartphone mobile application, also referred to as a mobile app or simply an app, designed to capture wound measurements and analyze wound tissue distribution in real-time, can be a practical patient-centered solution for regular wound management and assessment.
 The app will be compared to traditional in-person wound monitoring.
 One of the major limitations of most literature describing remote monitoring technologies is the lack of a control group.
-By randomizing half of the enrolled patients to remote monitoring via standard of care, the investigators will be able to compare patient and provider satisfaction with remote vs. in-person monitoring, as well as the wound healing outcomes.
+By randomizing half of the enrolled patients in the RCT to remote monitoring via standard of care, the investigators will be able to compare patient and provider satisfaction with remote vs. in-person monitoring, as well as the wound healing outcomes.

 Study Type